dlang/DIPs/DIPs/DIP1xxx.md

 ## Breaking Changes and Deprecations

 N/A. This DIP is purely additive.
-However in order to make use of this DIP, library writers will need to update the constraints from CNF to one clause per `if` constraint which is a backwards incompatible change.
-This is not a problem for Phobos, since it is released in sync with the compiler.

 ## Copyright & License